Mobile, Alabama: Arts and entertainment

 The Mobile Museum of Art features permanent exhibits that span several centuries of art and culture.
 The museum was expanded in 2002 to approximately 95000 sqft.
 The Centre for the Living Arts is an organization that operates the historic Saenger Theatre and Space 301, a contemporary art gallery.
 The Saenger Theatre opened in 1927 as a movie palace.
 Today it is a performing arts center, a small concert venue, and home to the Mobile Symphony Orchestra.
 The Crescent Theater in downtown Mobile has shown arthouse films since 2008.

 The Mobile Civic Center contains three facilities under one roof.
 The 400000 sqft building has an arena, a theater, and an exposition hall.
 It is the primary concert venue for the city and home to the Mobile Opera and Mobile Ballet.
 A variety of events are held at the Arthur C. Outlaw Convention Center.

 The city has hosted the Greater Gulf State Fair, each October since 1955.
-The city hosted BayFest, an annual three-day music festival, from 1995–2015.
+The city hosted BayFest, an annual three-day music festival, from 1995 to 2015.
 Mobile also holds the Ten Sixty Five free music festival.

 The Mobile Chamber Music hosts various chamber musicians at the Laidlaw Performing Arts Center on the campus of the University of South Alabama and the Central Presbyterian Church.

 The Mobile Theatre Guild is a nonprofit community theatre that has served the city since 1947.
 It is a member of the Mobile Arts Council, an umbrella organization for the arts in Mobile.
 Mobile is also host to the Joe Jefferson Players, Alabama's oldest continually running community theatre.
 The group debuted on December 17, 1947, and was named in honor of comedic actor Joe Jefferson, who spent part of his teenage years in Mobile.